 This is not your typical Indian; you won’t find a korma or a madras on the menu.
 Instead, you’ll find dishes that have simply been plucked from the streets of Delhi and transported to the North East of England.
 The main menu is split into a few different sections; Street Plates, Tandoori Street Plates and Roadside Stall which offer something for everyone.
 I’m a huge fan of ordering a selection of dishes so that you can try as much as possible and the Street Plates are ideal for that.

-We were proudly introduced to the menu by chef and co-owner Gaurav who ran through the inspiration for the dishes plus what to expect as we were working our way through the menu.
+In 2022, we were proudly introduced to the menu by chef and co-owner Gaurav who ran through the inspiration for the dishes plus what to expect as we were working our way through the menu.
 Things were kicked off with a basket of papadams and six homemade dips which included mint yoghurt and mango chutney alongside some a little spicier.
 We tried so many street plates it was hard to keep track but let me tell you this; they were actually all incredible.
 So, in no particular order, we had Samosa Chaat, Cauliflower Manchurian, Onion Bhajis, Amritsari Fish, Chilli Chicken, Paneer Tikka and Delhi Chicken Tikka.

 There’s a good range of drinks too – I had the Malabar IPA whilst there are plenty of cocktails, mocktails and spirits.
 Keeping things very authentic, it was nice to see Thums Up (an Indian cola drink) on the menu plus chai tea (freshly brewed in house) and mango lassi.